rockwotj/redpanda/src/v/serde/json/README.md

 - Numeric precision lower than RapidJSON.
 While this can be ignored as [RFC 8259] does not mandate precision for numbers (section 6), we are still below what C++ double type can represent.
+- Not sufficiently tested.
+Notably, no fuzz testing is done yet.
+The parser should be fuzz tested with various JSON documents to ensure it does not trip/gets into infinite loops with malformed documents.
+The parser should also be fuzz tested with various alignment/boundaries.
+- No UTF-8 validation.
+The parser does not validate UTF-8 sequences.

 ## Design